How to See Segovia, the Best Day Trip from Madrid

 Wow!
 This is incredible!

-It is breathtaking to stand and witness this amazing example of engineering built with no cement or mortar.
+Standing and witnessing this amazing example of engineering built with no cement or mortar is breathtaking.

-The aqueduct is 16 km long, starting from the Guadarrama Mountains range, supplying the town with water.
-It stands 28m high with 167 arches.
+The aqueduct, which supplies the town with water, is 16 km long and starts from the Guadarrama Mountains range.
+It stands 28m high and has 167 arches.

-The tourist office is situated next to the Aqueduct, and they are very helpful.
+The tourist office is situated next to the Aqueduct and is very helpful.

 Time to Look in the Shop Windows